 Now, what’s twinning?
 Lemme do a quick animation and show you:

-That’s twinning: putting keyframes in a straight line.
-Please, don’t do that, a tip for this is to animate everything separately ignoring the other parts while animating that part unless you have to adapt it to the root part or it’s a walking/running animation.
+That’s twinning: putting keyframes in a straight line without inbetweens (Passing keyframes).
+A tip for this is to do the important poses and then between them more things.
 Try to variate them, don’t make everything move at the same time, let me show you an example of an animation that doesn’t have twinning:

 You can say “But there are straight lines of keyframes” but look well and you will see that it has a variety of keyframes, different easing styles, most of them aren’t positioned in straight lines only the main poses and then secondary actions and more compliments to the animation.